|Post-anal tail in some stage of life cycle, usually used in swimming|

 These animals have a notochord and nerve cord in the free-swimming larval stage only.
 The adults are sessile and encased in a tunic.
 They have no excretory organs and are hermaphrodite.
 They are found in all seas at all depths.
 The larval form is tadpole-shaped.

+There are 70 species and all are planktonic.
+They have barrel-shaped, transparent, gelatinous bodies and some live colonially.
 Many have luminous organs Asexual and sexual reproduction is possible and also budding.